eunos-1128/openstructure/modules/doc/actions.rst

                           Set verbosity level.
 Defaults to 2 (Script).
     --full-results        Outputs scoring results for all model/reference ligand pairs and store as key "full_results"
-    --lddt-pli            Compute lDDT-PLI scores and store as key "lddt_pli".
+    --lddt-pli            Compute LDDT-PLI scores and store as key "lddt_pli".
     --lddt-pli-radius LDDT_PLI_RADIUS
-                          lDDT inclusion radius for lDDT-PLI.
+                          LDDT inclusion radius for LDDT-PLI.
     --lddt-pli-add-mdl-contacts
-                          Add model contacts when computing lDDT-PLI.
+                          Add model contacts when computing LDDT-PLI.
     --no-lddt-pli-add-mdl-contacts
-                          DO NOT add model contacts when computing lDDT-PLI.
+                          DO NOT add model contacts when computing LDDT-PLI.
     --rmsd                Compute RMSD scores and store as key "rmsd".
     --radius RADIUS       Inclusion radius to extract reference binding site that is used for RMSD computation.
 Any residue with atoms within this distance of the ligand will be included in the binding site.
     --lddt-lp-radius LDDT_LP_RADIUS
-                          lDDT inclusion radius for lDDT-LP.
+                          LDDT inclusion radius for LDDT-LP.
     -fbs, --full-bs-search
                           Enumerate all potential binding sites in the model when searching rigid superposition for RMSD